mixOmicsTeam/mixOmics-Vignette/docs/02-PLSDA.md

 ## RMS vs Other(s)   1 2.164e-10
 ```

 (ref:splsda-roc) **ROC curve and AUC from sPLS-DA on the `SRBCT` gene expression data on component 1** averaged across one-vs.-all comparisons.
 Numerical outputs include the AUC and a Wilcoxon test p-value for each 'one vs. other' class comparisons that are performed per component.
 This output complements the sPLS-DA performance evaluation but *should not be used for tuning* (as the prediction process in sPLS-DA is based on prediction distances, not a cutoff that maximises specificity and sensitivity as in ROC).
-The plot suggests that the sPLS-DA model can distinguish BL subjects from the other groups with a high true positive and low false positive rate, while the model is less well able to distinguish samples from other classes on component 1.
+The plot suggests that the sPLS-DA model can distinguish <span style='color: #CC0000;'>BL</span> subjects from the other groups with a high true positive and low false positive rate, while the model is less well able to distinguish samples from other classes on component 1.

 The ideal ROC curve should be along the top left corner, indicating a high true positive rate (sensitivity on the y-axis) and a high true negative rate (or low 100 - specificity on the x-axis), with an AUC close to 1.
-This is the case for BL vs. the others on component 1.
+This is the case for <span style='color: #CC0000;'>BL</span> vs. the others on component 1.
 The numerical output shows a perfect classification on component 3.

 *Note:*